FREE UK Delivery

 Example:

 The Nye wall light in brushed natural brass is shown below, either side of a piece of wall art.
 The angular design and mellow brass finish draw the eye to the artwork rather than distract from it.
-The light through the clear glass shades will illuminate the canvass at night and make a feature of it.
+The light through the clear glass shades will illuminate the canvas at night and transform it into a spectacular feature.

 Nye wall light in natural brass, shown lit on either side of wall art in room setting.